NOAA-EPIC/anemoi-pipeline/README.md

           - Train GNN model type of interest based on the various configuration files required for training (refer to the listed configuration files in the Demo III).
           - Run all cells in Demo III.

-_*Note: If an ECMWF developer makes a modification to a given module's list of "command" scripts, then new arguments for a given anemoi module may arise and demo would have to accomodate for the change._
+_*Note: If an ECMWF developer modifies a given anemoi module's list of "command" scripts, then new arguments for a given anemoi module may arise & this demo would have to accomodate for the change._